mahfuzshamim7426/ms-tech-quiz/README.md

 https://unique-kangaroo-2a5795.netlify.app/

 ### Specifications:

-We have declared a website with some navbar and their specific route.
-There is little bit description and Quiz details on Home Page.
+# We have declared a website with some navbar and their specific routes.
+There is a little bit of description and quiz details on the home page.

-Anyone can attend the quiz.
-They will get the right answer instant and aslo the wrong answer.
+# Anyone can attend the quiz.
+They will get the right answer instantly and also the wrong answer.
 They can see the total right answer that they made.

-There is a chart in Stattistic page and 3 Questions with answer in Blog page.
+# There is a chart on the statistics page and 3 questions with answers on the blog page.